coderplex-org/interview-questions/Web-Development/NativeJavascript/questions.md

     sum(1,2,.3) => 3.3

     ```
-2. Explain the prototypal inheritance?
+2. Explain the inheritance in javascript?
 3. Explain the closures?
 4. Difference between `var` ,`let` & `const` ?
 5. What would be the output of the following code?